EventStore/documentation/docs/cloud/faq/sla.md

 ## What are the SLA ?

-Read more in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement) document
+Read more in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement) document.

 ## Does EventStore Ltd have security policy